geonetwork/geonetwork-ui/apps/webcomponents/README.md

 }
 ```

-- Add stories for storybook to run it (angular and element stories)
 - Add a sample HTML file to show how to use it in a third party web page `${webcomponent_name}.sample.html` eg. gn-results-list.sample.html

 ## Update Web Component inputs